MicrosoftDocs/azure-dev-docs/articles/javascript/quickstart-intelligent-app-chat.md

 It should take less than 15 minutes to complete this tutorial.
 Upon completion, you can start modifying the new project with your custom code.

-This quickstart is part of a collection of quickstarts that show you how to build an intelligent chat app using Azure Cognitive Search and OpenAI.
+This article is part of a collection of quickstarts that show you how to build an intelligent chat app using Azure Cognitive Search and OpenAI.
 To see the full collection, see [Build an intelligent chat app with Azure Cognitive Search and OpenAI](/azure/search/cognitive-search-tutorial-blob).

 ## Architectural overview